Planning to spend 4 days in Stockholm? Read on for all the things you should do, see, and eat!

 Best decision ever – Stockholm exceeded my expectations in every single way, from the charming fairytale buildings, the gorgeous waterfront views, the delicious food scene (hellooooo meatballs and cardamom buns), the beautiful, minimalistic Scandinavian design, the friendly people – even the weather exceeded my expectations.

 With plenty of cheap flights from the United States, I highly recommend it as your next destination!
-I spent 4 days there, and felt that it was the perfect amount of time to explore and get a feel for the city.
+While you can certainly see all the highlights in a weekend, spending 4 days in Stockholm is the perfect amount of time to explore and get a feel for the city.
 Keep on reading my picks of what you should do, see, and eat in 4 days in Stockholm!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.